Lisa Vanderpump Fires At Billie Lee During SUR Restaurant Feud: ‘Have Some Manners!’

 Lisa Vanderpump will be seen going head-to-head with Billie Lee during next week’s new episode of Vanderpump Rules.

-While working at SUR Restaurant, Lee approaches her boss and co-star with a question about James Kennedy’s potential return to the restaurant, from where he was fired just months prior.
+While working at SUR Restaurant, Lee approaches her boss and co-star with a question about James Kennedy’s potential return to the restaurant where he was fired just months prior.

 “I do have to ask if James can DJ,” Lee asks Vanderpump in a sneak peek at the April 8 episode of the show shared by Bravo TV.